Dear All,

 From India, Udaipur

-Vizag Steel (VSP/ RINL-VSP) is a state owned performer in Steel Industry.
+Vizag Steel (VSP/RINL-VSP) is a state-owned performer in the Steel Industry.

-Recent news indicates that large expansion plans were in place with N.S Rao assuming charge of Director of Projects- RINL-VSP.
+Recent news indicates that large expansion plans were in place with N.S.
+Rao assuming charge of Director of Projects at RINL-VSP.

-Whether state owned or private firm employee, people's lives cost is equivalent and invaluable (read of great value!!).
-It has been reported that similar 4 accidents occurred in this year, and all fire related (one of which claimed 2 contract employees life!!).
-Considering that VSP is a top organisation with HR awards, Green Ops award and houses the Large Blower in India, I expect a very high level of Health & Safety measures in place and not mere distribution of mosquito nets.
+Whether state-owned or a private firm employee, people's lives cost is equivalent and invaluable (read of great value!).
+It has been reported that similar 4 accidents occurred this year, all fire-related (one of which claimed the lives of 2 contract employees!).
+Considering that VSP is a top organization with HR awards, Green Ops award, and houses the Large Blower in India, I expect a very high level of Health & Safety measures in place and not just the mere distribution of mosquito nets.

-Indian agencies in general are poor in their implementation of Health & Safety procedures and take them as means to extract more money from the investors than seriously thinking on the consequence/ incidence.
-I agree India has a population of 1 billion + population, but that doesn't mean that I would forgive loosing my brother from my family due to erroneous system.
-Act of omission, negligence should be investigated and brought to book, severely punished without which this incidence would attain apathy very soon.
+Indian agencies, in general, are poor in their implementation of Health & Safety procedures and see them as a means to extract more money from investors rather than seriously considering the consequences/incidents.
+I agree India has a population of over 1 billion, but that doesn't mean that I would forgive losing my brother from my family due to an erroneous system.
+Acts of omission, negligence should be investigated and brought to book, severely punished, without which this incident would soon be met with apathy.

 From India, Mumbai